 When you sign up for and connect your Open Threat Exchange® (OTX)The world’s first truly open threat intelligence community that enables collaborative defense with actionable, community-powered threat data.
 This repository provides a continuous view of real time malicious activity. account to your USM Anywhere deploymentEntire process involved in installation, configuration, startup, and testing of hardware and software in a specific environment., it configures USM Anywhere to receive raw pulse data and other IP reputationThreat ranking of IP addresses that have been submitted by the OTX community as being malicious or at least suspicious. information.
 (Reputation data is updated separately from OTX pulseOTX pulses provide information on the reliability of threat data, who reported a threat, and other details of threat investigations. information.)

-USM Anywhere then correlates that data with incoming eventsAny traffic or data exchange detected by AlienVault products through a Sensor, or through external devices such as a firewall., alerting you to OTX pulse and IP Reputation-related security eventsInformation collected and displayed that describes a single system or user level activity that took place. and alarmsAlarms provide notification of an event or sequence of events that require attention or investigation. when it detects IOCsIndicator of Compromise interacting with assetsAn IP-addressable host, including but not limited to network devices, virtual servers, and physical servers. in your environment.
+USM Anywhere then correlates that data with incoming eventsAny traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall., alerting you to OTX pulse and IP Reputation-related security eventsInformation collected and displayed that describes a single system or user level activity that took place. and alarmsAlarms provide notification of an event or sequence of events that require attention or investigation. when it detects IOCsIndicator of Compromise interacting with assetsAn IP-addressable host, including but not limited to network devices, virtual servers, and physical servers. in your environment.
 Such interactions might consist of maliciousActivity in a system that exceeds or misuses that access in a manner that negatively affects the confidentiality, integrity, or availability of the organization's information systems.
 IPs communicating with systems, malwareGeneric term for a number of different types of malicious code including viruses, worms, and Trojans. detected in your network, or outbound communication with command-and-control (C&C) servers.

 Connecting OTX to USM Anywhere helps manage risks and threats in these ways:

 - USM Anywhere receives threat updates every 15 minutes in the form of raw data for all pulses to which you subscribe, either directly or through subscriptions to other OTX users.